simplysparsh/BabyMusic-AI/docs/backend.md

 Supabase provides a PostgreSQL database for storing application data.
 The database schema for Baby Music AI includes the following main tables:

+### Core Tables

-- `users`: Stores user information, such as email, name, and authentication details.
+- `profiles`: Stores user profile information, such as email, name, and authentication details.
-- `songs`: Stores information about generated songs, including the user ID, song name, audio URL, and creation date.
+- `songs`: Stores information about generated songs, including the user ID, song name, audio URL, task ID, error (if any), and creation date.
 - `song_variations`: Stores variations of generated songs, linked to the main song via a foreign key.
-- `presets`: Stores preset song templates for specific moments, such as playtime or bedtime.

-The database also includes additional tables for managing user preferences, favorites, and other application-specific data.
+Contains audio URLs and metadata for each variation.

+### Supporting Tables

+- `song_generations`: Tracks the generation process of songs, including start time, completion time, and any errors that occur during generation.
+- `lyric_generation_errors`: Logs errors that occur during lyric generation, including error messages and context (theme, mood, preset type).
+Used for monitoring and improving the lyric generation service.

+The database schema is designed to support:
+- User authentication and profile management
+- Song generation and variation tracking
+- Error logging and monitoring
+- Real-time updates via Supabase's built-in change notification system

 ## Authentication